 - If the number is

-This design takes into account the robustness of template rendering and user experience.In practical applications, we may not always be able to accurately know the length of a number.If an error is thrown when encountering a non-existent position, it may cause the page rendering to break.The original number is returned, allowing developers to make further judgments and processing in the template, or at least ensures the normal display of the page.
+This design takes into account the robustness of template rendering and the user experience.In practical applications, we may not always be able to accurately determine the length of a number.If an error is thrown because of a non-existent position, it may cause the page rendering to break.And returning the original number allows developers to make further judgments and processing in the template, or at least ensures the normal display of the page.

 For example:

-This behavior is different from the concept of directly extracting numbers, and it usually requires special attention when dealing with non-numeric data to avoid unexpected results.
+This behavior is different from the concept of directly extracting numbers, it usually requires special attention when handling non-numeric data to avoid unexpected results.

 Practical suggestions and **practice

-Understandingget_digitThe fault-tolerant mechanism of the filter helps us write more robust template code.
-In practical applications, if the length of the input number is uncertain and we want to control the extraction result precisely, we can consider adding length judgment or default value handling in the template logic:
+Understandingget_digitThe error-tolerant mechanism of the filter helps us write more robust template code.
+In practical applications, if the length of the input numbers is uncertain and you want to control the extraction results accurately, you can consider adding length judgment or default value processing in the template logic:

 {% set myNumber = 12345 %}